 Trekking is an adventurous activity, and it can be memorable if the right trekking partner or partners accompany you.
 The right trekking partner can be an essential part of your trekking experience.
-It would be best if you definitely had a reliable, competent, and trustworthy trekking partner in a risky situation in the mountain environment.
+It would be best if you had a reliable, competent, and trustworthy trekking partner in a risky situation in the mountain environment.
 Here are some of the ways to find the right trekking partner and have an excellent trekking partnership.
 Ideally, if you have someone with whom you have been on extended hiking trips before and have gotten along well in the past, fantastic!
-However, you could still meet a new person with matching thoughts, ideas and end up having a partner in adventure for life.
+However, you could still meet a new person with matching thoughts and ideas and end up having a partner in adventure for life.

 1. Knowing Yourself

 The first step is to understand yourself: